Differentially Private Wireless Federated Learning Using Orthogonal Sequences: Introduction

 To simultaneously remove the CSIT requirement of AirComp and address the privacy challenge, we propose \alg -- \underline{F}ederated \underline{L}earning using \underline{OR}thogon\underline{A}l \underline{S}equences, a novel uplink wireless physical layer design for FL by leveraging the properties of \emph{orthogonal sequences}. {On the communication design,} \alg preserves all the advantages of AirComp while removing the CSIT requirement.
 From the perspective of privacy, \alg achieves desired DP guarantees (both item-level and client-level) by adjusting the number of used orthogonal sequences, making it much simpler and providing more flexibility to trade off privacy and utility.

-The main contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=*] \itemsep=0pt \item We proposed \alg for uplink communications in single-input single-output (SISO) wireless FL systems. \alg enjoys all the advantages of AirComp, yet without the CSIT requirement.
-In particular, orthogonal sequences allow the BS to obtain the individual CSIR via a single pilot, by which global ML model parameters can be estimated through simple linear projections.
+The main contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=*] \itemsep=0pt \item We propose \alg for uplink communications in single-input single-output (SISO) wireless FL systems. \alg enjoys all the advantages of AirComp, yet without the CSIT requirement.
+In particular, orthogonal sequences allow the base station (BS) to obtain individual CSIR via a single pilot, by which global ML model parameters can be estimated via simple linear projections.
 Therefore, \alg significantly reduces the channel estimation overhead.
-Different from the channel inversion power control, \alg allows the transmit power to be independent of the channel realizations, which avoids increasing the dynamic range of the transmit signal and improves the power efficiency. \item By adjusting the number of used orthogonal sequences in the system configuration, the novel signal processing technique in \alg produces Cauchy effective noise to the decoded global model, which empowers flexible item-level and client-level DP guarantees.
-Moreover, a new FL convergence bound based on truncated Cauchy noise is derived, which allows us to characterize the trade-off between the model convergence rate and the achievable DP levels. \item We conduct extensive experiments based on real-world datasets to evaluate the performance of \algg.
-Numerical results demonstrate the performance advantage of \alg compared with the channel inversion method and validate our theoretical analysis by demonstrating the trade-off between model convergence rate and DP level. \end{itemize}
+Different from the channel inversion power control, \alg allows the transmit power to be independent of the channel realizations, which avoids increasing the dynamic range of the transmit signal and improves the power efficiency. \item By adjusting the number of orthogonal sequences in the system configuration, the novel signal processing technique in \alg produces Cauchy effective noise to the decoded global model, which empowers flexible item-level and client-level DP guarantees.
+Moreover, a new FL convergence bound based on the truncated Cauchy noise is derived, which allows us to characterize the tradeoff between the model convergence rate and the achievable DP levels. \item We conduct extensive experiments based on real-world datasets to evaluate the performance of \algg.
+Numerical results demonstrate the performance advantages of \alg compared with the channel inversion method and validate our theoretical analysis by achieving tradeoffs between model convergence and DP. \end{itemize}

 The remainder of this paper is organized as follows.
 Literature review is presented in Section \ref{sec:related}.
 Section \ref{sec:model} introduces the FL pipeline and the uplink communication model.
 The proposed \alg design is detailed in Section \ref{sec:propMtd}.
 The DP guarantee and convergence analysis of \alg are presented in Section \ref{sec:privacy} and Section \ref{sec:CvgAna}, respectively.
 Experimental results are reported in Section \ref{sec:exp}, followed by the conclusion of our work in Section \ref{sec:concl}.